qetsiankulu/ios102-capstone-group9/README.md

 - [x] User can login using email/password
 - [x] User can sign out

-- [ ] users have option to subscribe/ unsubscribe to different rooms
+- [x] users have option to subscribe/ unsubscribe to different rooms
-- [ ] users can only see rooms they are subscribed to in their feed
+- [x] users can only see rooms they are subscribed to in their feed
-- [ ] feed shows fun facts/ trivia for that subject
+- [x] feed shows fun facts/ trivia for that subject

 **Optional Nice-to-have Stories**
 - [x] User can view a carousel of app features in the app landing page
+- [x] User can interact with trivia questions and test themselves

 ### 2. Screen Archetypes